Get extra lift from AOPA. Start your free membership trial today! Click here

 This is the third attempt in recent years to curb helicopter operations in New York City through a variety of measures.
 In 2022, the New York state legislature introduced a bill designed to restrict helicopter operations by allowing citizens to file frivolous lawsuits over noise, but the effort was stopped by a coalition of aviation industry advocates, including AOPA.

-The second was a New York City Council bill introduced in 2024.
+The second attempt was a New York City Council bill introduced in 2024.
 It would have restricted “non-essential” helicopter flights at the two city-owned heliports, Downtown Manhattan/Wall St Heliport and East 34th Street Heliport, to fully electric rotorcraft.

 The city’s third public heliport, West 30th St Heliport, would not be affected since it is not city-owned, but an additional City Council bill last year asking state lawmakers to enact a similar ban at that heliport also stalled.